AmiJoba22/uk_road_safety_datapipe/README.md

 - Multi-vehicle collision environments may benefit from targeted traffic-management strategies because this profile had the second-highest fatality rate.
 - The five accident profiles can be used as a segmentation lens for future road-safety analysis and should be tested as engineered features in supervised modeling.
 - Stakeholders should interpret fatality rates as the severity of accidents **after a crash has occurred**, rather than as the probability that a crash will occur under those conditions.
+- Stakeholders could possibly reduce speed limit on fast rural roads, or increase in vehichle awareness when using fast rural roads.
+- Regression and classification models should undergo multiple approcahes before deciding which one's should go into production.

 ## Brief Limitations & Next Steps

 - The dataset contains only recorded accidents, not journeys where no accident occurred.
 Therefore, the analysis measures how severe crashes were under different conditions, not the probability of crashing in those conditions.
 - Approximately **2.7% of records** were removed from the clustering analysis because they were missing one or more selected features.
 These missing records may not be random.